brycewray/eleventy_solo/src/posts/2019/03/mark-it-down.md

 This got some serious minds to doing some serious thinking.
 They couldn't simply ignore the fact that most users wanted their text formatted---boldfaced, italicized, organized with headings and subheadings, full of bulleted and numbered lists, and so on.
 But how could all that get into plain text, period, much less in a uniform manner?

 Finding a solution to this question became more urgent in the early 2000s as, increasingly, documentation for software apps moved from its traditional print format to online.
 One obvious answer had been in place since around 1990: HTML.
-After all, the source code of every single Web page is absolutely plain text.
+After all, the source code of every single web page is absolutely plain text.
 It just has a lot of stuff that makes it not *look* plain:

 ```html
 <h1>This is a top-level heading (H1).</h1>